aeharvell92/odin-recipes/README.md

 # odin-recipes
 Foundations Project: Recipes
-This will be my first Odin Project Webiste
+This will be my first Odin Project Webiste.
+We'll see how it goes